17ekeller/end-to-end-pipeline/README.md

 Since there are multiple steps depending on one another, I chose to use Apache Airflow for this project, creating a Dag that runs at a time interval of 30 minutes.

 ## Tech Stack
-  1. Python
+  - Python
-  2. Amazon S3 - data lake storage
+  -  Amazon S3 - data lake storag
-  3. MySQL - data warehousing
+  -  MySQL - data warehousing
-  4. Apache Spark - cleaning, transforming and writing data
+  -  Apache Spark - cleaning, transforming and writing data
-  5. Apache Airflow - workflow scheduling, batch processing and orchestration
+  -  Apache Airflow - workflow scheduling, batch processing, orchestration and S3 Abstraction
   6. Microsoft PowerBI - visualization

 ## Pipeline Data Flow